 In addition, protein is a highly satiating macronutrient, which again makes it easier to stick to a weight-loss diet.
 And as you are probably well aware, protein is essential for maintaining and building lean body mass like skeletal muscle tissue.

-However, this does not mean that you should eat a ton of protein when your goal is to shed some weight.
+Takeaway: This does not mean that you should eat a ton of protein when your goal is to shed some weight.
 There is certainly a point of excess with protein intake, just like anything in health and nutrition.
 On the flip side, it’s important not to skimp on your protein intake either.

 Protein Intake for Weight Loss: Is the RDI Enough?